 These results make sense because at the end of the day, the key ingredient between the two products aren’t even the same!
-SK-II uses Galactomyces ferment filtrate, which is shown to reduce melanin synthesis, minimize the appearance of pores, and strengthen skin barrier – all changes I’ve noticed while using the product.
+SK-II uses Galactomyces ferment filtrate, which is shown to reduce melanin synthesis2, minimize the appearance of pores3, and strengthen skin barrier4 – all changes I’ve noticed while using the product.

 I think the biggest issue here isn’t whether the the Missha Essence is an SK-II dupe, it’s that the two never should’ve been compared in the first place, it’s like comparing apple and oranges!
 Both have their pros and cons, go with what best fits your skin needs and budget instead.